alacrityio/alacrity-support-documentation/developer documentation/manuals/core/alacli/command reference/system/system-rex-deposit.md

----
-title: "system rex deposit"
+# system rex deposit
-excerpt: "Deposit into owner's REX fund by transfering from owner's liquid token balance"
+> Deposit into owner's REX fund by transfering from owner's liquid token balance
 ---
 ## Positionals
 - `owner` _TEXT_ - Account which owns the REX fund (required)